 i.)
 Sizing classic touring skis

 Classic touring skis are sized based on your height.
 You have to measure your height in inches and multiply the number with 2.6.
-The resulting number is then added to 15 to get an approximate ski touring ski size.
+The resulting number is then added to 15 to get an approximate ski touring ski length in centimeters.

 ii.)
 Sizing compact touring skis